 Baking:

 - Remove from the oven and drop the cake pan from about 5-inch height on the countertop.
 This helps to minimize shrinkage.
 Let the cake cools down in the pan for about 5 minutes.
 The cake will pull away from the side of the pan.
 Then run an offset spatula on the edge to help release the cake.
 Place a plate or something flat on top of the cake pan and flip over.
-Peel the parchment from the bottom of the cake off and flip back and let the cake cools down completely on cooling rack
+Peel the parchment from the bottom of the cake off and flip back and let the cake cool down completely on a cooling rack

 Make the stabilized whipped cream :